microsoft/net-offloads/quic-encryption-offload.md

 - The app allocates space for RX ancillary data struct: `QEO_RX_ANCILLARY_DATA`
   - Has an enum of the following possible states: `{ QEO_RX_ENCRYPTED, QEO_RX_DECRYPTED, QEO_RX_DECRYPT_FAILED }`
   - When the state is `QEO_RX_ENCRYPTED` it means the received QUIC packet is still encrypted
-  - When the stats is `QEO_RX_DECRYPTED` it means the received QUIC packet has been successfully decrypted and the trailing 16-byte tag has been elided
+  - When the state is `QEO_RX_DECRYPTED` it means the received QUIC packet has been successfully decrypted and the trailing 16-byte tag has been elided
   - When the state is `QEO_RX_DECRYPT_FAILED` it means the received QUIC packet failed to be decrypted, even though it was offloaded
 - When considering how this interacts with URO, the only requirement is that ancillary data correctly applies to all URO packets